My Travel Pages and Travel Guide Links - A Greensleeves Home Page

 Why Travel? - Travel Will Broaden Our Minds

 'To travel is to discover that everyone is wrong about other countries'.
 Aldous Huxley

 'Travel is fatal to prejudice, bigotry, and narrow-mindedness'.
 Mark Twain

-The more one travels to distant lands, where people superficially live very different lives to us, the more one may appreciate the diversity of cultures and customs, and yet equally, the more one appreciates that we are all basically the same.
-As a person travels, and gets to meet Asians and Africans, Aborigines and Latin Americans, Buddhists and Hindus, Muslims and Christians, so it becomes increasingly difficult I believe for anyone to be racist, xenophobic and prejudiced.
+The more one travels to distant lands where people superficially live very different lives to us, the more one may appreciate the diversity of cultures and customs.
+But equally, the more one appreciates that we are all basically the same.
+As a person travels, and gets to meet Asians and Africans, Aborigines and Latin Americans, Buddhists and Hindus, Muslims and Christians, so it becomes increasingly difficult I believe for anyone to be racist or xenophobic.

 The more I travel, the less nationalistic I may feel..
-I live in a civilised, affluent, well-ordered country (the United Kingdom) and there are no doubts as to the benefits of such a society over most others.
-Yet wherever I go there will always be something - some local custom or etiquette, a new foodstuff, a traffic law, a way of solving some social problem, which is a better way of doing things than we know.
-And I will meet people who have a welcoming charm and a warmth which is difficult to find in our hectic, urbanised, wealth-obsessed society.
+I live in a civilised, affluent, well-organised country (the United Kingdom) and there are no doubts as to the benefits of such a society over most others.
+Yet wherever I go in the world, there will always be something - a local custom or etiquette, a new foodstuff, a traffic law, or a way of solving some social problem - which is a better way of doing things than we know.
+And I will meet people who have a welcoming charm and warmth which is difficult to find in our hectic, urbanised, wealth-obsessed Western society.

-Of course the value that one gets out of travel depends in part on the effort and the spirit that one puts into it.
-It is no good travelling to the other side of the world only to be disconcerted by the differences which exist, whether it be poverty or language or food or culture, Better to cherish the differences than to lament them.
-And if one travels with the right approach, an enquiring mind, and the right spirit of open-mindeness, the favourable experiences to be gained from travel will stay with you a lifetime.
+Of course the value that one gets out of travel depends in part on the effort and the spirit that we put into it.
+It is no good travelling to the other side of the world if all that happens is that we are disconcerted by all the differences which exist, whether it be poverty or language or food or culture, Better to cherish the differences than to lament them.
+And if we travel with the right approach, an enquiring mind, and a spirit of open-mindeness, the favourable experiences to be gained from travel will stay with us a lifetime.